-One of the oldest festivals in the state, the Florence Rhododendron Festival, May 17-19, 2019, kicks off on Oregon’s Central Coast most appropriately with the crowning of Queen Rhododendra.
+One of the oldest festivals in the state, the Florence Rhododendron Festival (May 15-17, 2020) kicks off on Oregon’s Central Coast most appropriately with the crowning of Queen Rhododendra.
 The weekend continues in lavish celebration with a “Rhody Days” parade, car show, arts and crafts fair, a 5K run, carnival and of course lots of rhododendrons, as seen along the Coast.

 In an ode to everyone’s favorite exotic flower, the Keizer Iris Festival (May 14-17, 2020) happens at the world-famous Schreiner’s Iris Gardens.
 Here, 500 varieties of irises bloom on 10 acres — not just purple but white, red, blue, copper and even black.
 The iris festival happens during the community-wide KeizerFEST; other events include a golf tournament, a series of runs (3K to certified marathon), food and beverage tastings, carnival, live music and a parade.

 Lavender Daze Festival

-The annual Hood River Lavender Daze Festival, set for July 2019 in Hood River, is a feast for the senses.
+The annual Hood River Lavender Daze Festival, held every July in Hood River, is a feast for the senses.
 Don’t miss the energetic live music, arts booths, barbecue and lavender-infused gelato, face painting, craft classes, a ladybug release party and wine tasting.
 All of this is steeped with the sweet smell of thousands of organic Oregon lavender plants available for U-cut.
 Be ready for friendly bees.